scalacenter/bloop/website/content/docs/bloop-basics.md

 ## Design goals

-Bloop is a Scala command-line tool and build server developed at the Scala Center to make the compile and test feedback loop as tight as possible.
-This means a faster and more productive developer workflow.
+Bloop is a Scala build server and command-line tool to make the compile and test developer workflows fast and productive in a build-tool-agnostic way.

-### Tight feedback loop

-Edit, compile and test workflows are the bread and butter of our daily jobs.
-When our build is slow to respond, our productivity drops.
-Bloop is a command-line tool and build server that brings you a tighter developer workflow.
-Slow Scala compile times can often be attributed to the slugishness of our build tool, and `bloop` aims to address them.

-We have created bloop to make you productive without getting in your way.
-We focus on how you can be faster at writing Scala code using your current build tool, whether it’s sbt, Maven, Gradle, Bazel, Pants, cbt or mill.

 ### Run as fast as possible

 The main goal of bloop is to incrementally compile, test and run your code as fast as possible.

+Edit, compile and test workflows are the bread and butter of software development and a tight feedback loop helps developers be more productive.
+Slow Scala compile times can often be attributed to the slugishness of our build tool, and `bloop` aims to address that.

 #### Hot compilers